-SoftBank CEO Son not to speak at Saudi conference, could still attend: WSJ
+SoftBank CEO Son won't speak at Saudi conference: source

 However alarm over Saudi’s involvement in the disappearance of Khashoggi has underlined his investment juggernaut’s reliance on backers such as the kingdom at a time of rising political tensions.

-Arm Holdings CEO Simon Segars has pulled out of the event, a source told Reuters on Monday.
+Arm Holdings CEO Simon Segars has pulled out of the event, a person familiar with the matter told Reuters on Monday.
 SoftBank acquired the chip designer in 2016.

 Bloomberg reported on Monday that SoftBank Chief Operating Officer Marcelo Claure would also not attend.

-Reporting by Sam Nussey in Tokyo and Kanishka Singh in Bengaluru; Editing by Rashmi Aich and Clarence Fernandez
+Reporting by Tom Arnold in Dubai and Sam Nussey in Tokyo; Additional reporting by Kanishka Singh in Bengaluru; Editing by Rashmi Aich and Clarence Fernandez